Title: Rural-urban outlooks: unlocking synergies

-The project is based on the premise that mutually beneficial relations along rural – peri-urban – urban trajectories can contribute substantially to Europe’s smart, sustainable and inclusive growth agenda.
+ROBUST is based on the premise that mutually beneficial relations along rural – peri-urban – urban trajectories can contribute substantially to Europe’s smart, sustainable and inclusive growth agenda.
 Success in creating synergies is largely determined by decisions made at local and regional levels.
 Well-designed governance arrangements can be conducive to decisions that strengthen beneficial relations between rural and urban areas.
 Central to ROBUST is a place-based case study approach in which the case studies focus on thematic functional linkages cutting across rural-urban areas.
 The content and governance of these functional linkages are analyzed in diverse case study areas that represent the main types of rural – peri-urban – urban settings across Europe.
-ROBUST will identify and strengthen policies, governance systems and practices that can contribute more effectively to smart, sustainable and inclusive growth.
-Particular attention will be paid to the capacities of municipal and regional governments, the related administrations and other stakeholders to deliver and enhance mutually beneficial relations.
+ROBUST aims to identify and strengthen policies, governance systems and practices that can contribute more effectively to smart, sustainable and inclusive growth.
+Particular attention is paid to the capacities of municipal and regional governments, the related administrations and other stakeholders to deliver and enhance mutually beneficial relations.
 ROBUST aims to provide practice-oriented information about successful governance models applicable to different settings as well as related communication and training material.
-In ROBUST, the questions and research needs of practice partners will guide the research process.
-Researchers will support the related multi-actor consultations through data collection and analysis, by providing suitable platforms and through facilitation.
-The insights co-generated by research and practice partners and stakeholders will be translated into tools, including scenario development, as well as training materials and capacity building measures.
-ROBUST will in this way contribute to a better understanding of rural-urban interactions, and it will at the same time enhance the capacity of relevant actors and institutions to foster mutually beneficial relations along rural – peri-urban – urban trajectories.
+In ROBUST, the questions and research needs of practice partners guides the research process.
+Researchers support the related multi-actor consultations through data collection and analysis, by providing suitable platforms and through facilitation.
+The insights co-generated by research and practice partners and stakeholders are translated into tools, including scenario development, as well as training materials and capacity building measures.
+ROBUST in this way contributes to a better understanding of rural-urban interactions, and at the same time it enhances the capacity of relevant actors and institutions to foster mutually beneficial relations along rural – peri-urban – urban trajectories.

-For more information vitit the project's website at http://rural-urban.eu/
+For more information visit the project's website at http://rural-urban.eu/

 Read an interview with the BSC senior researcher Talis Tisenkopfs: http://rural-urban.eu/news/cultural-connections-robust